Elizabeth Cassidy

 When The Clean Water Act was amended in 1987 to address the non-point sources of pollution, it was adopted as a two phase program.
 Phase I began in 1990 and required municipalities having a population greater than 100,000 people and operating their own Municipal Separate Storm Sewer System (MS4) to implement programs and projects that would reduce non-point pollution.
 In 2003 Phase II was enacted and extended these stormwater regulations to small MS4’s, defined as communities operating a Municipal Separate Storm Sewer System and included in an urbanized area.
 An urbanized area is a land area comprising one or more places—central places—and the adjacent densely settled area--urban fringe—that together have a residential population of at least 50,000 and an overall population density of at least 1,000 people per square mile.
 The Town of Aurora is considered an urbanized area and is required to comply with the National Pollution Discharge Elimination System (NPDES) Phase II regulations.

 Under Phase II, New York State requires that all regulated municipalities obtain a permit from the New York State Department of Environmental Conservation for the discharge of stormwater runoff into their surface waters.
-Regulated communities are required to develop, implement and enforce a Stormwater Management Plan to reduce the discharge of pollutants from stormwater runoff into receiving waters of the community.
-The required Stormwater Management Plans seek to eliminate stormwater pollution through the implementation of six Minimum Control Measures.
+Regulated communities are required to develop, implement and enforce a Stormwater Management Program Plan to reduce the discharge of pollutants from stormwater runoff into receiving waters of the community.
+The required Stormwater Management Program Plans seek to eliminate stormwater pollution through the implementation of six Minimum Control Measures.
 The six Minimum Control Measures are:

 1) Public Education and Outreach on Stormwater Impacts.